 - The choice of the Products are added using a Barcode Scanner option will remain in memory for the specific user for any future documents that this user might create.
 The choice may be changed at any time by un-selecting the checkbox.

 The Order Comments field may accommodate any comments related to this Purchase Order.
 This text will be visible in the default printout of the Purchase Order.
 The Order Tags may accommodate any comma separated keywords to describe this Purchase Order (for example, “Priority, Approved”, etc.).
 This text will not be visible in the default printout of the Purchase Order.

-The Purchase Order can then be either saved as Pending (Draft) or Verified.
+The Purchase Order can then be either saved as Pending (Draft) or Approved.
 Either of these actions assigns a number to the Purchase Order.
 If the Purchase Order is saved as Pending, the Product Details tab remains open for editing and no inventory location is assigned to the Purchase Order (the inventory location where products will eventually be received in).
-Alternatively, if the Purchase Order is Verified, the Product Details tab becomes non-editable and the user should choose an inventory location where products will be received in against this Purchase Order.
-A Verified Purchase Order can be later reverted to Pending if such an action is needed (for example to correct/amend a quantity or a price error).
+Alternatively, if the Purchase Order is Approved, the Product Details tab becomes non-editable and the user should choose an inventory location where products will be received in against this Purchase Order.
+An Approved Purchase Order can be later reverted to Pending if such an action is needed (for example to correct/amend a quantity or a price error).
 This action unlocks the Product Details tab and allows for the editing of Products and Product attributes (for example, prices, quantities, etc.).

-Once saved as Pending or Verified, the Purchase Order can be printed or emailed by clicking the respective print/email icons at the header of the Purchase Order.
+Once saved as Pending or Approved, the Purchase Order can be printed or emailed by clicking the respective print/email icons at the header of the Purchase Order.
 More printing/emailing options include printing a Receipt List for the Purchase Order.
 The receipt slip is a print template to be used internally in the company (to receive and re-position the items in the warehouse) which does not include Supplier and Product pricing information.

 Or login to your account.